 There are a lot of people explaining GitFlow in different blog posts and videos.
-I could not find one that, using the correct arguments, explained when it should, and should not, be used.
-I would say its a very simple choice.
+I could not find one that, using the correct arguments, explained what it is good for.
 These are my personal opinions and you don't have to agree =)

 GitFlow as a developer

 As a developer you have 2 kinds of branches.

 - develop Integration branch.
 Refers to the next release.